musicman3569/endeavouros_surface_looper/README.md

 * https://www.reddit.com/r/kde/comments/1bahvog/fix_sddm_on_hidpi_screens_on_plasma_6/

 # Switching from Grub to Systemd-boot
 This is only needed for existing setups where GRUB was chosed over Systemd-boot, and now it is desired to change to Systemd-boot.
+It is NOT needed in normal setups where Systemd (the default) is chosen in the first place (like when I set up the Surface Pro 3's)
 * See https://forum.endeavouros.com/t/tutorial-convert-to-systemd-boot/13290